 What soil is best to start snapdragon seeds?

 The soil used to start seeds, in general, should be lightweight and able to hold even moisture.
-It is best to use a seed-starting mix than a potting or garden soil.
-In case you are on a budget or have a lot of seeds to start, you may consider making your own.
+Therefore, the seed-starting mix is the best choice, but if you are on a budget or have a lot of seeds to start, you may consider making your own.

 The main ingredient of most seed starting mixes is Peat Moss.
 Then each brand adds a different element for extra nutritional or absorption properties.
-This mix is not supposed to have a great deal of nutritional value to the seed.
+However, this mix is not supposed to have many nutrients.

-At the early stages, the seed will feed off of the remains of its coat.
-Once it grows the second set of leaves, which are the true leaves, it needs more additional feeding.
+The sprout feeds off the seed coat’s remains in the early stages.
+Once it grows the second set of leaves, the true leaves, it needs more additional feeding.

 How long does it take for snapdragons to germinate?